richterzo/discourse-tajik/README.md

-# discourse-macedonian-locale
+# discourse-tajik-locale

 This plugin adds a version of Uzbek as a new locale to Discourse.

 ## Installation

-Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/richterzo/discourse-macedonian` as the plugin command.
+Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/richterzo/discourse-tajik` as the plugin command.

 ## Usage